amita-shukla/blog-1/content/posts/2024-06-15--spring-design-patterns/index.md

 }
 ```

+### That's all.
-These are some of the main design patterns used within the Spring Framework, contributing to its flexibility, extensibility, and ease of use in developing enterprise applications.
+This is not an exhaustive list, but some of the main design patterns used within the Spring Framework - contributing to its flexibility, extensibility, and ease of use in developing enterprise applications.

 ### Read more
 - https://www.baeldung.com/inversion-control-and-dependency-injection-in-spring